 6. Stop multitasking

 This is a major one for busy mums.
-We’re always doing a million things at once but is has been proven that multitasking reduces your efficiency.
+We’re always doing a million things at once, but it has been proven that multitasking reduces your efficiency.

-At first this may take a bit a discipline, but it is a good habit to start.
+At first, this may take a bit of discipline, but it is a good habit to start.
 Start a task, complete it and move on.

-- I only have browsers open that pertain to my current task.
+- Only have browsers open that pertain to the current task.

 - Switch off email notifications while working on that task.

-- Stop push notifications on my phone temporarily to allow me to concentrate and not be pinged and pulled off task.
+- Stop push notifications on the phone temporarily to allow me to concentrate and not be pinged and pulled off task.

-- I set a timer either on my phone or I use the tomato timer (Pomodoro technique) in my browser.
+- Set a timer either on the phone or the tomato timer (Pomodoro technique) in my browser.

 7. Quick Brain dump or journaling

 Take 5 minutes to jot down what you’re feeling.
 It can be bullet points.
 Often you don’t know what emotions you are carrying with you or what you think about something until you stop and write them down.
-Simply writing it down acknowledges the emotions and releases them, clearing your mind.
-It may not give you answers, but it will definitely help you clear the brain clutter.
+Simply writing those down acknowledges the emotions and releases them, which in turn, clears your mind.
+Although it may not give you answers, it will definitely help you clear the brain clutter.

 These 7 techniques can instantly reduce your anxiety, stress and mental clutter.
-All of these can also become healthy habits that help you cope not only with our tumultuous lives now, but our busy mum lives going forward.
+All of these can also become healthy habits that help cope not only with our tumultuous lives now, but our busy mums’ lives going forward.

-Dr Clare Roberts channel Generation Calm is where you can become a master at reducing your stress and anxiety naturally in your own time, so you can keep your body and mind feeling great.
-Remember to hit the LIKE button and SUBSCRIBE for a new video every week
+Dr. Clare Roberts’s channel Generation Calm is where you can become a master at reducing your stress and anxiety naturally in your own time, so you can keep your body and mind feeling great.
+Remember to hit the LIKE button and SUBSCRIBE for a new video every week.